kianhk6/Planner/README.md

 2. Access the web-based UI at `http://localhost:8080`.
 3. Use the application to view past course offerings and predict future availability.

-## Development Tips

-- Ensure separation of concerns: controllers should be separate from the model.
-- Avoid hardcoding values; use relative paths and named constants where necessary.
-- Handle exceptions gracefully, especially when dealing with file input/output operations.
-- Make sure to follow the code style guide provided for consistency and readability.

-## Contributing

-This project is an academic assignment and is not open for external contributions.
-For any queries or suggestions, please contact the instructor or TAs of the course.

-## License

-This project is licensed under the terms of the educational use only.
-Redistribution or commercial use is not permitted.

----

-### Support

-For technical issues or clarifications, please reach out to your instructor or teaching assistants.
-Do not post your queries or code snippets in public forums.